SoumaySoni/ContactPage/README.md

 ## ✨ Features

-- Responsive layout using TailwindCSS
+- Responsive layout with TailwindCSS
-- Contact options:
+- UI buttons for:
-  - Support Chat button
+  - Support Chat
-  - Phone call button with confirmation popup
+  - Call (with confirmation prompt)
-  - Contact form (Name, Email, Description)
+  - Email form (Name, Email, Description fields)
-- Clean UI with hover and active effects
+- Clean styling with hover and active states
+- Functional button interaction (UI only, no backend logic)
-- Component-based structure using React
+- Built using reusable React components

 ---

 ## 🚀 Getting Started

-Follow these steps to run the project locally:
+To run the app locally on your machine:

 ```bash
 # 1. Clone the repository